College of Veterinary and Animal Sciences, Jhang

 College of Veterinary and Animal Sciences (CVAS) is a sub-campus of University of Veterinary and Animal Sciences, Lahore located at Jhang, Punjab, Pakistan.

 The college was established in 2006 as an initiative for veterinary education under special consideration of Lt.
 Gen. (Rtd.)
 Khalid Maqbool (then Governor of the Punjab and Chancellor, University of Veterinary and Animal Sciences Lahore).
 The founder Principal of the college was Prof. Dr. Ashiq Hussain Cheema, who was a renowned Veterinary Pathologist.
 The current principal is Prof. Dr. Muhammad Fiaz Qamar.

 The college comprises five major departments offering a five-year DVM degree program.
 The new campus of CVAS, scattered over 100 acre in two blocks, Academics Block and Clinical Veterinary Hospital at a site located 12 km Chiniot Road, Jhang near Chenab College, Jhang.
 The academic, research and supporting services blocks, dairy and poultry farms, processing units for milk, meat and feed, Clinical Centrum for all species, libraries, auditorium, sports facilities and residences are all under development.

+Recognition

 The Degree programs are accredited by the Pakistan Veterinary Medical Council (PVMC).
 Students from this campus participate in world veterinary day.